 Since 2004 I have worked as a freelance, developing and running the Philosophy Department's Schools Outreach Programme, which introduces philosophy topics to school students from Year 6 to Year 11 and supports AS/A2 teaching in Sixth Forms.
-I am continuing this work within PPR, and also extending the programme (with the help of a grant from the Lancaster Alumni) to include outreach based on the other disciplines within the new department.
+I have continued this work within PPR, extending the programme to include outreach work based on the other disciplines within the combined department.
 For details of the outreach programme, click here.

 I am a member of the British Philosophical Association's A-level teaching panel, and have conducted a study funded by the Higher Education Academy looking at the involvement of undergraduates in outreach philosophy work.